abel71/eotcmk_lpage/README.md

 2. **About Section** highlighting spiritual leaders and event purpose
 3. **Interactive Schedule** with tabbed interface for three days
 4. **Registration Information** with forms and dress code
-5. **Social Media Integration** with Instagram, Facebook, TikTok, and YouTube
+5. **Social Media Integration** with Instagram, Facebook, TikTok, YouTube, and MK Website
 6. **Contact Section** with planning committee details and feedback request
 7. **Mobile Navigation** with hamburger menu
 8. **Scroll Animations** and progress indicator